 “No, I don’t.
 To prove it, I will just close my eyes and pinch myself and when I open them, I’ll wake up in my bed.”

 Ify closed her eyes and pinched herself.
 She opened them to see the queen merely watching her in amusement.
 She repeated the process again.
 Same result.
-Ify was stared at the queen with a fearful realization that where she was was real and the enchanting woman in front of her was the queen of a marine world.
+Ify stared at Mkpulummili with a fearful realization that where she was was real and the enchanting woman in front of her was the queen of a marine world.
 She was in a marine kingdom!

 “Oh my God!
 What is this?
 What’s going on?
 What am I doing here?”
 She blurted out in panic.

 “Don’t be afraid, human.
-I have a mission for you.”
-The queen said.
+I have a mission for you.” the queen replied.

 “What mission?
 You know what?
 I don’t want to know.
 Just take me back to my room, please.”